dtao/autodoc/README.md

 #### Custom Handlers

 You can provide custom handlers if you need to do something a little more advanced.
-To do this, add a file called **handlers.js** to your output folder (whatever you specified with `-o`, or **autodoc** by default) and in it define an `exampleHandlers` array that looks like this:
+To do this, specify a path to custom handlers file with the `--handlers` option, and define an `exampleHandlers` array that looks like this:

 ```javascript
 this.exampleHandlers = [